 D: is for Deterioration.
-This is the term to describe an exterior wall not protected from the effects of the weather and can lead to cracks and poor waterproofing.
+This is the term to describe an exterior wall not protected from the effects of the weather and can lead to cracks in the walls of a house, and poor waterproofing.

 E: is for España Never Paint Again Wall Coatings have been applied to homes in Spain too!

 F: is for finding out more about your house to give you a FREE price quote!
 Our surveyors take a good objective look at the exterior of your home, identifying problem areas like cracks and hollow render, to explain the steps we would take to remedy them.
 F is also for FLAKY PAINT.

 G: is for Guy Alexander Bell, the owner of Never Paint Again and editor of this website (!), who is always on hand to offer free and helpful advice on a whole range of exterior home problems, why not send him an email with your question?

 H: is for Houses, the “canvas” for our art!
 We can take any house, no matter what size and in what condition, and fully repair it before applying our range of weatherproof wall coatings or coloured rendering systems!

 I: is for Ingress of water, which is the term used when damp or water, which your walls are supposed to keep out, fail, and then water or moisture gets into the houses and causes damp.
 All never paint again wall coating products CURE DAMP in houses.